Controlled Loewner-Kufarev Equation Embedded into the Universal Grassmannian: Appendix

-Both authors thank Theo Sturm for the hospitality he granted to T.A. at the University of Bonn.
-T.A. thanks Roland Speicher for the hospitality offered him in Saarbr\"ucken.
-R.F. thanks Fukuoka University and the MPI in Bonn for its hospitality, Roland Speicher for his support from which this paper substantially profited.
+T.A.\ was supported by JSPS KAKENHI Grant Number 15K17562.
+R.F.\ was previously supported by the ERC advanced grant ``Noncommutative distributions in free probability''.
+Both authors thank Theo Sturm for the hospitality he offered to T.A.\ at the University of Bonn.
+T.A.\ thanks Roland Speicher for the hospitality offered him in Saarbr\"ucken.
+R.F.\ thanks Roland Spei\-cher for discussions, and Fukuoka University and the MPI in Bonn for their hospitality.
+We both thank Takuya Murayama for the discussions, comments and collaboration.
+We thank the anonymous referees for their comments which helped us to improve the paper.